Irenezs/Notes/wEEK 7.md

 		- The resistors have a constant ratio, and thus the potential difference across AB is very small, as the resistance ratios in each arm is very similar.
 - 5
 	- a
-		- The energy of a photon is linked to the frequency, and only when the energy of the photon
+		- The energy of a photon is linked to the frequency, and only when the energy of the photon is greater than the work function are electrons emitted from the plate.
+	- b
+		-